tidyverse/tidyverse.org/content/blog/roxygen2-7-3-0/index.md

     I've also considerably revamped the documentation for S3 methods in [`vignette("namespace")`](https://roxygen2.r-lib.org/dev/articles/namespace.html#s3).
 The docs now discuss what exporting an S3 method really means, and why it would be technically better to call it *registering* the method.

 -   Finally, the `NAMESPACE` roclet once again regenerates imports *before* loading package code and parsing roxygen blocks.
 This has been the goal for a [long time](https://github.com/r-lib/roxygen2/issues/372), but we accidentally broke it when adding support for code execution in markdown blocks.
-This change resolves a family of problems where you somehow bork your `NAMESPACE` and can't easily get out of it because you can't re-document the package because your code doesn't reload.
+This change resolves a family of problems where you somehow bork your `NAMESPACE` and can't easily get fix it because you can't re-document the package because you can't load your package because your `NAMESPACE` is borked.

 -   `@docType package` now works like [`"_PACKAGE"`](https://roxygen2.r-lib.org/articles/rd-other.html#packages), including creating a `{packagename}-package` alias automatically.
 This resolves a bug introduced in roxygen2 7.0.0 that meant that many packages lacked the correct alias for their package documentation topic.